dasmiq/passim/README.md

 ### Structuring the Input

 The input to passim is a set of _documents_.
-Depending on the kind of data you have, you might choose documents to be whole books, pages of books, whole issues of newspapers, individual newspaper articles, etc.
-Minimally, a document consists of an identifier string and a single string of text content.
+Depending on the kind of data you have, you might choose documents to be whole books, pages of books, whole issues of newspapers, individual newspaper articles, etc. Minimally, a document consists of an identifier string and a single string of text content.

 For many text reuse detection problems, it is useful to group documents into _series_.
-Text reuse within series will be ignored.
+Text reuse within series could then be ignored.
 We may, for example, be less interested in the masthead and ads that appear week after week in the same newspaper and more interested in articles that propagate from one city's newspapers to another's.
 In that case, we would declare all issues of the same newspaper&mdash;or all articles within those issues&mdash;to have the same series.
 Similarly, we might define documents to be the pages or chapters of a book and series to be whole books.

-The default input format for documents is in a file or set of files containing JSON records.
+The default input format for documents is in a file or set of files containing one JSON record per line.
 The record for a single document with the required `id` and `text` fields, as well as a `series` field, would look like:
 ```
 {"id": "d1", "series": "abc", "text": "This is text."}
 ```

-Note that this is must be a single line in the file.
+Note that this must be a single line in the file.
 This JSON record format has two important differences from general-purpose JSON files.
 First, the JSON records for each document are concatenated together, rather than being nested inside a top-level array.
 Second, each